 - the business must qualify as an "eligible small business"

-- the VCC may acquire shares of the eligible small business by:
+- equity shares of the eligible small business purchased from treasury for cash

-- the conversion of convertible debt that is prescribed under regulation (prior Administrator approval is required)
+- acquiring convertible debt that is prescribed under regulation (prior administrator approval is required)

 - the investment must be at risk and at arm's length